Assistant Center Director jobs at Mathnasium - 2390 jobs

 Proficiency in computer skills

-All applicants will be required to take a math literacy test to demonstrate math proficiency, provide work authorization, and pass a background check.
-Compensation: $14.00 - $20.00 per hour
+All applicants are required to take a math literacy test to demonstrate math proficiency, provide work authorization, and pass a background check.

 Mathnasium locations are independently owned and operated by franchisees of Mathnasium Center Licensing, LLC ("Mathnasium").
 Franchisees are independent business people and not employed by Mathnasium.
 Thus, each franchisee and each franchisee center is unique and the franchisee is alone responsible for all employment matters in their center.
 If you are hired to work at a center, the franchisee will be your employer, not Mathnasium.